ptigas/scr3w/README.md

 Project
 ---
-Screw project - A screw supplier stock administration.
+Screw project - A screw supplier stock administration application.
 Developed for the course of Advanced Database Systems @ university of Ioannina (2009).

 Contributors
 ---